songjiajia2018/ppl/README.md

 To use the PPL easier, users can just download the whole repository and copy it to the work directory.

 # RUNNING PPL WITH A SINGLE FUNCTION
-1. "--pileup" or "-p": calling variations from a bam file and generating five txt files with 'A', 'T', 'C', 'G', 'coverage' suffixes respectively.
+1."--pileup" or "-p": calling variations from a bam file and generating five txt files with 'A', 'T', 'C', 'G', 'coverage' suffixes respectively.

 (i) Input is a single file: The input should be a sorted bam file.
 User can specify prefixes of outputs with the option "--outprefix".